intel/ai-reference-models/docs/general/tensorflow_serving/InstallationGuide.md

 * Start the container
     * with `-d`, runs the container as a background process
 	* with `-p`, publish the container’s port 8501 to host's port 8501 where the TF serving listens to REST API requests
-	* with `--name`, assign a name to the container for acessing later for checking status or killing it.
+	* with `--name`, assign a name to the container for accessing later for checking status or killing it.
 	* with `-v`,  mount the host local model directory `$TEST_DATA/saved_model_half_plus_two_mkl` on the container `/models/half_plus_two`.
 	* with `-e`, setting an environment variable in the container which is read by TF serving
 	* with `intel/intel-optimized-tensorflow-serving:latest` docker image